Spirit of 1848 A

 WHAT'S MISSING FROM "GLOBAL HEALTH" TEACHING, RESEARCH, AND CONVERSATIONS: CHALLENGING MAINSTREAM APPROACHES – co-organized by the APHA International Health Section (Mary Anne Mercer) and the Spirit of 1848 Caucus (Anne-Emanuelle Birn) (Session 3279.0; Room B303) [NB: details later this summer].

 TUESDAY, NOVEMBER 7, 2017

-In the evening we will, as usual, co-sponsor the annual health activist dance party, organized by the Occupational Health & Safety section – it will be at Manuel's Tavern (602 North Highland Ave NE).Tickets will be sold in advance on-line, and we will post the link to the website for the tickets later this summer.
+In the evening we will, as usual, co-sponsor the annual health activist dance party, organized by the Occupational Health & Safety section – it will be at Manuel's Tavern (602 North Highland Ave NE).Tickets can be purchased in advance here.

 back to top